-Based on the questions I hear wherever I speak, beginning writers agonize as much over the issue of tone in writing as anything else.
+Based on the questions I hear wherever I speak, beginning writers agonize as much over this issue as anything else.

 You wouldn’t be able to tell that from the plethora of blogs, articles, and books on the subject.
-Google “tone in writing” and you’ll spend the rest of your day and night immersed in opinions.
+Google “unique writing voice” and you’ll spend the rest of your day and night immersed in opinions.

 I don’t want to be just another, um, voice among all the others, so let me make it extremely simple.